Newtbot/teller-ORM/README.md

 Your Own Private Bank
 Welcome back!
 In this challenge you'll be creating a rich Python terminal app emulating bank software.

-### Step 1: Database
-Our DB schema for this challenge is simple.
+### Step 1: Database: Our DB schema for this challenge is simple.
 For now, we only need two tables - Users and accounts.
 A user can have many accounts.
 Users should have at minimum a username to log in to the app, a time when they were created, and a permissions level.
 An account should have a number and a balance.
 Design the schema in SQL designer if it helps you.

 ### Step 2: Our program models We need two different classes for users - a client, and a banker.
 A client should be able to view all their accounts, deposit and withdraw funds to and from their OWN accounts, and transfer money from their OWN accounts to another user account.
 A banker should be able to create accounts, deposit and withdraw funds from ANY user account, and transfer money between ANY two user accounts.
 A banker should not have any accounts (no co-mingling of funds) and a person should not see the superuser options that bankers have.
 How you want to design this is up to you.
 See inheritance